unikraft/eurosys21-artifacts/README.md

 #### Kernel

-All experiments were on Debian Buster
+All experiments were on Debian Buster and all install and preparation scripts target this distribution.

-For all set ups, we disabled Hyper-Threading (`noht`) and isolated 4 CPU cores (e.g. `isocpus=4,5,6,7`).
+For all set ups, we disabled Hyper-Threading (`noht`), isolate 4 CPU cores (e.g. `isocpus=4,5,6,7`) and allow for user-defined CPU frequency (`intel_pstate=disable`).
 This can be done by setting kernel boot parameters, e.g. with pxelinux:

 ```